Electromagnetic Brakes: Choosing the Right Solution

 - High Precision: Ideal for applications requiring quick and precise stopping.

-- Reduced Wear: Since they only engage under current, mechanical wear is minimized.
+- Reduced Wear: Since they only engage under current, mechanical wear is minimised.

 - Compact Design: Suitable for limited spaces.